aws-samples/aws-online-data-migration-workshop/module2/README.md

 1. In your Remote Desktop session, click on Windows icon located at the bottom left of the screen

-2. Type CMD and hit Enter to open a new command prompt
+2. Type CMD and hit Enter to open a new windows command prompt

 3. You should have stored your \*.pem key file on the desktop as per the previous instructions.
 Enter the below commands in the command prompt

 		cd c:\users\administrator\desktop

-4. Next enter the below command to SSH into the Linux server, remember to replace the two values shown in **\< \>** with your values
+4. Next you will SSH into the Linux server by entering the below command into your windows command prompt, remember to replace the two values shown in **\< \>** with your values

 		ssh -i <your-key-file-name>.pem ec2-user@<Linux-Instance-Private-IP>